 It features an electronic panel that shows six functions: calories, distance, time, speed, heart rate and cadence.
 It also connects to external apps including Kinomap, where you can cycle virtual real-world routes, and Domyos’ own E Connected, which will introduce an extra dimension to your workouts and take you away from simply staring at a wall while you pedal.
 In terms of folding, it reduces down to 50% of its original size as the legs, seat and handlebars pack down into the main unit.

-This is a popular bike due to its low price, and is sold specifically for “gentle endurance training”, so avoid this if you are aiming to push yourself in your workouts.
-The F-Bike looks like it might not be sturdy but actually feels robust even though the maximum user weight is 100kg and height is 200cm.
-The 8 resistance levels can be altered via a knob just below the handlebars, meaning you can make it as easy or as hard a workout as you wish.
+This is a popular bike due to its low price, and it is sold specifically for “gentle endurance training”, so avoid this if you aim to push yourself in your workouts.
+The F-Bike looks like it might not be sturdy but feels robust even though the maximum user weight is 100kg and height is 200cm.
+The eight resistance levels can be altered via a knob just below the handlebars, making it as easy or as hard a workout as you wish.

 It features an LCD screen that can read out calories burned, time, distance, speed and heart rate via the sensors on the handle (the screen requires batteries to work).
-In terms of folding, the F-Bike collapses via a hinge in the centre of the frame to take up a space of 131 x 43.5 x 45cm, which is not much space at all.
+In terms of folding, the F-Bike collapses via a hinge in the centre of the frame to take up very little space when not in use.
 You’ll find a range of colourways available, with some bright pops of colour, which is unusual in the sea of grey or black bikes on the market.